 This project proved to be very successful.
 In terms of technical innovation, the approach offered by the digital test materials offered a distinct competitive advantage to the company in the market space in which it operates.
 The web-based materials offer a flexible, fully user-friendly and engaging product for both students and teachers.
 No other provider in this market offers in depth interactive tests designed specifically for the Scottish curriculum, which are both fun and educational with full explanations associated to each answer.
 The digital materials also provide adaptable support and guidance for both students and teachers dealing with brand new qualifications, during a period of great change and upheaval in the Scottish education system.

-The Digital Zone has been live for 18 months (www.brightredbooks.net/subjects) and already have more than 50,000 registered users and one million tests taken.
+The Digital Zone (www.brightredbooks.net/subjects) has now sold over one million books, has more than 100,000 registered users and has had over two and a half million tests taken.
 Feedback from both students and teachers has been excellent.